 Then we headed straight to Marina Bay Sands to check in.
 We’ve decided to stay for 1 night at MBS just for the experience.
-Even though me and Ralph are “kuripot” or spendthrifts most of the time (because we know the value of money and we really work hard for it) but we also like to treat ourselves to a bit of luxury sometimes plus we wanted to know how it feels like to stay in a five star hotel.
+Even though me and Ralph are like “kuripot” or spendthrifts most of the time (because we know the value of money and we really work hard for it) but we also like to treat ourselves to a bit of luxury sometimes plus we wanted to know how it feels like to stay in a five star hotel.

-We spent the rest of the day at MBS, watched the Lights and Water Show then went to Gluttons by the bay to have some chili crabs.
+We spent the rest of the day at MBS, watched the Lights and Water Show then we went to Gluttons by the bay to have some chili crabs.
 Yum!

 After checking out, we left our luggages at Marina Bay Sand’s storage so we can just pick it up later.
 Then we headed off to explore Gardens by the Bay.

 Then after Gardens by the Bay, we went straight to Chinatown.